Commands

 NameTypeRequiredDescription

-new_fdb_codestringtrueThe FDB code for the new medication.
+new_fdb_codestringtrueThe FDB code of the new medication.

 from canvas_sdk.commands import AdjustPrescriptionCommand, PrescribeCommand